google/WebFundamentals/src/content/en/updates/2020/11/devtools.md

 ## Faster DevTools startup {: #fast-startup }

-DevTools startup now is ~37% faster (from 6.9s down to 5s)! 🎉
+DevTools startup now is ~37% faster in terms of JavaScript compilation (from 6.9s down to 5s)! 🎉

 The team did some optimization to reduce the performance overhead of serialisation, parsing and deserialisation during the startup.